 Pay by phone vs cryptocurrencies (anonymity factors)

 Cryptocurrency leads the pack in privacy.
-"Cryptocurrency is a payment method that offers something most others don't – anonymity.
-It is one of the casino deposit methods with enhanced privacy, and it does not require personal or banking information".
+Cryptocurrency is a way to pay that gives you something most other options don’t: anonymity.
+It’s one of the casino deposit methods that keeps your info private, and you don’t have to share any personal or banking details.

 Here's how they stack up on privacy: